Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 This analysis included the evaluation of 35 existing studies that involved more than 10,000 participants.
 The majority of the studies showed AA produced a significantly better outcome for people with AUD.
 In one case, the effective rate was 60 percent.

-They think that it’s impossible to get a true success rate because many people who relapse do not report their experience.
-These people believe that the 12-step success rate is probably closer to 5 to 10 percent.
+Despite the results of this analysis, many believe that 12-step programs are not as effective as they might seem.
+They think getting a true success rate is impossible because many people who relapse do not report their experience.
+These people believe the 12-step success rate is probably closer to 5 to 10 percent.

-However, what both AA proponents and detractors do agree on is that the success people experience is due to the camaraderie of the group.
-AA is supportive, it provides structure, and it offers fellowship with like-minded individuals.
+However, both AA proponents and detractors agree that the success people experience is due to the camaraderie of the group.
+Detractors understand that for some people, 12-step programs are enough to change, perhaps even permanently.
+This is because AA provides:

 Chances are, most people familiar with recovery and sober living will agree that 12-step programs aren’t harmful.
 They don’t work for everyone, but the twelve steps and twelve traditions provide many with spiritual growth and peace of mind.

-Keep in mind: when deciding if AA or another 12-step program is right for you, it’s important to know that every group has a different dynamic.
+When deciding if AA or another 12-step program is right for you, knowing that every group has a different dynamic is important.
 Not all groups are a good fit for everyone.
-If you’ve tried attending a 12-step meeting and it didn’t feel right, try a different meeting.

-Not everyone is ready for this.
+Not everyone is ready for treatment.
 And even if they are ready to live a sober life, AA might not be the right path for them.
+Despite its detractors, for many, AA and other 12-step programs work.

 Treatment options include: